Uterine Fibroids – How They Affect You

 The long-term effects are still being studied, and it is not recommended for women who want to become pregnant.

-Fibroids and endometriosis are both linked to excess oestrogen so hormone balance is essential to maintain good levels of progesterone as well as oestrogen.
+Lifestyle changes can be very helpful when dealing with fibroids as both endometriosis and fibroids are linked to excess oestrogen.
+Hormone balance is essential to maintain good levels of progesterone as well as oestrogen.